Who we are

 Our lawful basis for collecting your data

-We only collect personal data from you if you choose to take part in the survey.
+We only collect personal data from you if you choose to take part in the survey, and only to the extent that you give us personal data.

 The legal basis for us to collect your personal data is legitimate interest.
 We have a legitimate interest in understanding what you think about rail fares, and that the best way for us to understand your opinions is to ask you for them in this survey.